electricimp/imp-central-impt/README.md

 You do not need to use the logout command if you want just to re-login using other credentials.
 A new login command overwrites [Auth File](./CommandsManual.md#auth-file), if that existed and the operation is confirmed by user.

-During the login you can specify an alternative impCentral API endpoint using `--endpoint` option of the [login command](./CommandsManual.md#auth-login).
+During the login you can specify an alternative impCentral API endpoint using `--endpoint` option (`-e` option alias) of the [login command](./CommandsManual.md#auth-login).
 You may need this if you work with a private impCloud&trade; installation.
 The default endpoint is `https://api.electricimp.com/v5`

 There are two types of login - global and local.

 **Global login** is the default one.
 It is enough to use only it if you always work on behalf of the same user with the same impCentral
 API endpoint.
 [Global Auth File](./CommandsManual.md#global-auth-file) - only one per the impt tool installation - is created for the global login.
 It is located in the tool specific place.
 Every impt command is executed in the context of the global login when a local login is not applicable.

 **Local login** works for a particular directory.
 It may be convenient if you often work on behalf of different users or use different impCentral API endpoints.
-In this case, you may choose a directory and in this directory call the [login command](./CommandsManual.md#auth-login) with `--local` option.
+In this case, you may choose a directory and in this directory call the [login command](./CommandsManual.md#auth-login) with `--local` option (`-l` option alias).
 If the authentication is successful, [Local Auth File](./CommandsManual.md#local-auth-file) is created in this directory.
 After that, every impt command called from this directory is executed in the context of the local login.

 There can be only one [Local Auth File](./CommandsManual.md#local-auth-file) in a directory, but any number of directories with local Auth Files, i.e. any number of local logins.
 And all of them are independent from each other and from [Global Auth File](./CommandsManual.md#global-auth-file).
 You do not need to have the global login in order to use local logins.
 Note, that local Auth File affects the current directory only and does not affect any subdirectories - they may or may not contain their own local Auth Files.

-The [logout command](./CommandsManual.md#auth-logout) with `--local` option deletes [Local Auth File](./CommandsManual.md#local-auth-file), if it exists in the current directory.
+The [logout command](./CommandsManual.md#auth-logout) with `--local` option (`-l` option alias) deletes [Local Auth File](./CommandsManual.md#local-auth-file), if it exists in the current directory.
 After that, any next command called from this directory will be executed in the context of the global login.
 The [logout command](./CommandsManual.md#auth-logout) without `--local` option deletes [Global Auth File](./CommandsManual.md#global-auth-file).

 Summary of the **impt command execution context**:
 - If the current directory contains Auth File, this file is considered as [Local Auth File](./CommandsManual.md#local-auth-file) and a command called from this directory is executed in the context of the local login defined by this file.